nazimboudeffa/dico2rue/README.md

 ## Usage

-When you sign up the first time into your social network, you will be the main admin of website and you can add more admins from the dashboard
+When you sign up the first time, you will be the main admin of website and you can add more admins from the dashboard

 ## About